ThePotato10/notesapp/README.md

 # notesapp
-Custom notes app for the vivaldi web browser because the default one sucks
+Custom notes app for the vivaldi web browser because the default one sucks.

+Runs on localhost, notes are stored in a json file on disk.